resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 Now knowing what's going on under the hood, you can understand why once you hit the "Launch" button there might be a delay before the machine runs - there's quite a lot going on.

-So we've explored the dashboard, learnt how to file a support request, and done a dive into the architecture of the cloud, and watched me launch a VM.

 -- *Slide* --

+### Can you all find the Allocations tab?

+* <span style="color:red">&#9632;</span> = No...
+* <span style="color:green">&#9632;</span> = Yes!

+-- *Slide End* --

+*Allocations* is an important tab: Remember, once you’ve exhausted your trial project, this is where you come.
+It’s basically an online form that allows you to apply for a project with enough resources to support your research.

+-- *Slide* --

+### Is there an option to convert your trial project on the allocation form?

+* <span style="color:red">&#9632;</span> = No!
+* <span style="color:green">&#9632;</span> = Yes, I can see it.

+-- *Slide End* --

+Again, the greens have it.

+You can also request to have your  project/tenant extended.
+You do this by selecting the "Convert project trial" option when filling in the allocation request form.

+-- *Slide* --

+So we've explored the dashboard, learnt how to file a support request, and done a dive into the architecture of the cloud, watched me launch a VM - and learnt about allocations.

+-- *Slide* --

-You can think of the Dashboard we've just explored as the cockpit/drivers seat for an entire Data Centre - <br /> BUT it is a car/plane you can crash!!! <br />
+You can think of the Dashboard we've just explored as the drivers seat for an entire Data Centre: <br />
+The Research Cloud. <br />
+BUT it is a car you can crash! <br />
 And we *want* you to crash it and restart it regularly...<br />
-\#failfast!
+Don't be afraid: **\#failfast**!

 -- *Slide End* --